 Frailty is a long-term condition and typically worsens over time.
-However, some simple lifestyle changes may help a frail person function as well as possible.
+However, some simple lifestyle changes may help a person with frailty function as well as possible.

-- Look for ways to make the person's home as safe and manageable as possible, eg removing trip hazards - you can ask Social Services for a needs assessment and home assessment to identify improvements or adaptations that may help.
-Please see Sources of support on p19 for information - Make sure the person has regular health checks including blood pressure, hearing and sight tests to identify any problems that could lead to falls
+• Look for ways to make the person's home as safe and

+manageable as possible, eg removing trip hazards - you can ask social services for a needs assessment and home assessment to identify improvements or adaptations that may help.
+Please see Sources of support on p15 for information help their overall health and reduce the risk of issues such as constipation and urinary tract infections (UTIs) that can affect continence

-- Support the person to eat a healthy, balanced diet and to stay well hydrated - this will help their overall health and reduce the risk of issues such as constipation and urinary tract infections (UTIs) that could affect continence - Encourage the person to stay mobile and, if possible, take exercise, as this builds bone and muscle strength.
-Seated exercises can be beneficial for frail people - Ensure the person takes any medication as prescribed and attends regular medication reviews - Make sure the person sees their GP if there are signs of illness, infection, pain or delirium
+- Make sure the person has regular health checks including blood pressure, hearing and sight tests to identify any problems that could lead to falls - Support the person to eat a healthy, balanced diet and to stay well hydrated - this will

+- Encourage the person to stay mobile and if possible, take exercise, as this builds bone and muscle strength.
+Seated exercises can be beneficial for people with frailty - Ensure the person takes any medication as prescribed and attends regular medication reviews - Make sure the person sees their GP if there are signs of illness, infection, pain or delirium

-Preparing for a CGA
+Preparing for a Comprehensive Geriatric Assessment

-Use the following pages to write down your concerns in each of the CGA areas to share with the professionals conducting the assessment.
+Use the following table to write down your concerns in each of the CGA areas to share with the professionals conducting the assessment.

 If you are completing the table on behalf of the person you support, remember to also think about your own needs as a carer - if you do not look after your own health and wellbeing, you will be less able to care for the person with dementia.